kalfheim/embed-plugin/README.md

 Everyting in this plugin can be translated -- even components.
 If you create a translation for your own language, please give back to the community by creating a pull request!

+Thanks to @exotickg1 for providing a Russian translation.

 ## License

 [MIT](http://opensource.org/licenses/MIT) © 2015 [Kristoffer Alfheim](https://github.com/krisawzm)